InCogNiTo124/recursive-sgd/README.md

 # recursive-sgd
-A proof of concept of a recursion doing stochastic gradient descent done in C
+A proof of concept of a recursion doing stochastic gradient descent done in Python